dbmi-pitt/ACT-Network/pages/mydoc/test.md

 ## Ontology
 All ontology resources (including ontology files, ETL, documentation, and release notes) for ontology V2.0.1 can be found [here](/ACT-Network/ontology.html).

+## COVID-19 Ontology
+The COVID-19 ontology files can be found [here](https://github.com/shyamvis/covid-phenotyping).
+If you are having any issues with the ontology, please email Michele Morris.
+SQLServer flavored DDl and insert statements as provided by Barbara Benoit can be found [here](https://github.com/shyamvis/covid-phenotyping/blob/master/ACT_COVID19_Mart_Ont_SSMS.sql).
+ETL instructions will be posted on GitHub shortly.

+Please refer to this [JIRA Ticket](https://actnetwork.atlassian.net/projects/ACT/issues/ACT-396?filter=addedrecently&orderby=created%20DESC) to replace SHRINE's existing tomcat/webapps/shrine-api/shrine-webclient/index.html.
+This change add a link to a web page tracking status of cCOVID-19 data available to help researchers interpret the numbers they are seeing.

 ## Participant Identification Use Case
 The test network is being asked to complete a use case for participant identification.
 The use case can be found [here](https://pitt.box.com/s/m77qy7rmby7iwievb16izltwk64i9scx).